 Spread betting bitcoin is a tax-efficient way of trading the price movements of bitcoin, as it is usually free from capital gains tax2.
 However, it can only be used by customers who are residing in the UK or Ireland.

 CFD trading is a derivative product based on financial leverage, similar to spread betting.
 However, CFDs require you to pay capital gains tax.
 CFDs are available globally, whereas spread betting is just available in the UK and Ireland.
-For a comprehensive explanation, visit what is a contract for difference.
+For a comprehensive explanation, visit our article on what is a contract for difference.

 CFDs can be used as a hedging tool, where you can offset any losses incurred with a physical trade in the underlying market by opening a ‘sell’ CFD position, for example.
 This could be particularly useful in volatile markets, where prices are subject to regular and sometimes sudden movements.
 Subject to your circumstances, you should be able to offset any losses you make against your profits for tax purposes2.